 Almazov Centre participates in 14 scientific platforms of the Russian Ministry of Health and its specialists are included in the expert groups in six of these platforms.
 The research teams of the Centre were actively involved in shaping the research topics for these platforms.
 In 2019, the Centre carried out research work on 52 scientific topics as part of the state assignment on science.
 The Centre has 825 scientific staff positions, 112 research departments and laboratories.
 The total Hirsch index of the research staff is 1,446.

 The Centre holds 20 critical scientific technologies and has mastered new technologies, including intraoperative monitoring of myocardial ischemia/ischemia-reperfusion injury by fluorescence imaging, near-infrared fluorescence organoscopy, patch clamping of cardiomyocytes and fat cells.
-Innovative technologies were introduced into practice, including vagus nerve stimulation for the treatment of heart failure, spinal cord stimulation in patients with refractory heart failure, lingual stimulation in vegetative states, electroconvulsive therapy in patients with akinetic mutism, staged surgical treatment of drug-resistant epilepsy using the technique of extraoperative mapping of the epileptogenic zone, selective endovascular embolization of extra/intracranial malignant tumors, two-level cerebral protection in patients with severe brain injury using physical and pharmacological methods, etc.
+Innovative technologies were introduced into practice, including vagus nerve stimulation for the treatment of heart failure, spinal cord stimulation in patients with refractory heart failure, lingual stimulation in vegetative states, electroconvulsive therapy in patients with akinetic mutism, staged surgical treatment for drug-resistant epilepsy using the technique of extraoperative mapping of the epileptogenic zone, selective endovascular embolization of extra/intracranial malignant tumors, two-level cerebral protection in patients with severe brain injury using physical and pharmacological methods, etc.

-The Almazov Centre has the following research institutes:
+Almazov Centre has the following research institutes: